1. SURF Projects in German

 Independent Studies in German

-average, contact Dr. Moser or Dr. Eren during the semester/summer before beginning
+average may contact the German faculty during the semester/summer before beginning

 the study.
 Together with your supervising teacher the feasibility and advisability